-In our second study (Bookcorp), student raters were asked to observe a video of an employeecustomer interaction in a university bookstore, to evaluate the employee's behavior, and to provide satisfaction judgments of the store environment.
-Our Bookcorp study is different from our Medcorp study in a variety of ways.
-First, we controlled for the job-related behavior (with a pre-scripted interaction) of the employee and varied only whether the behavior was performed by a male versus a female or a white versus an African-American employee.
-This aspect of the Bookcorp study's design allowed us to reduce variability in employee behavior thereby providing a better test of whether the same behavior would nevertheless produce different customer satisfaction judgments depending on the employee's gender or race.
-Second, we assessed how student participants, who were asked to assume the role of customers, not only evaluated the employee (as in our Medcorp study) but also evaluated the organizational context (i.e., the bookstore) in which the employee-customer interaction took place.
-Third, we assessed each participant's implicit bias towards women and nonwhites to see if these nonconscious attitudes might partly explain gender or racial bias in the ratings.
+In our second study, Bookcorp, student raters were asked to observe a video of an employeecustomer interaction in a university bookstore, to evaluate the employee's behavior, and to provide satisfaction judgments of the store environment.
+This study differed from our Medcorp study in a variety of ways.
+First, we controlled for the jobrelated behavior of the employees with a scripted interaction and varied only whether the behavior was performed by a male versus a female or a white versus an African American employee.
+This aspect of the Bookcorp study's design allowed us to reduce variability in employee behavior, thereby providing a better test of whether the same behavior would produce different customer satisfaction judgments depending on the employee's gender or race.
+Second, we assessed how participants, who were asked to assume the role of customers, not only evaluated the employee (as in our Medcorp study) but also evaluated the organizational context (the bookstore) in which the employee-customer interaction took place.
+Third, we assessed each participant's implicit bias toward women and nonwhites to see if these unconscious attitudes might partly explain gender or racial bias in the ratings.